RLBot/RLBotPack/RLBotPack/snowbot/README.md

 ### Profile settings:
 Use the profile `snowbot_solid.curaprofile`.
 To import it, press Ctrl+J to manage profiles and press the import button, then select the `.curaprofile`.
 ## How to slice an image
-1. You don't neeed to do this if you want to use one of the test gcodes.
+1. You don't neeed to do this if you want to use one of the example gcodes.
 Otherwise, open Cura.
 2. Hit the folder icon and open your image.
 3. The height should be .4, the base 0, and width should be 80 or less and depth 100 or less.
 Darker should be higher with a linear color model and 1% transmittance with 1 smoothing.
 4. Hit Ok to import your image.